siv-org/siv/README.md

 After core features complete:

+- [ ] Instructions on how voters can verify
 - [ ] Admin can assign time for voting to close automatically
 - [ ] Offer voters Extra Private Mode
 - [ ] Health check on voter's device: